 Seaboard maintains two defined benefit pension plans for its domestic salaried and clerical employees.
-At this time, no contributions are expected to be made to these plans in 2013.
+During the third quarter of 2013, Seaboard completed future funding analyses for these plans and in September 2013 made a deductible contribution of \$10,000,000 for the 2012 plan year, principally to avoid future Pension Benefit Guaranty Corporation variable rate premiums established pursuant to the Employee Retirement Income Security Act of 1974.
+At this time, no further contributions are expected to be made to these plans for the remainder of 2013.
 Seaboard also sponsors non-qualified, unfunded supplemental executive plans, and has certain individual, non-qualified, unfunded supplemental retirement agreements for certain retired employees.
 Management has no plans to provide funding for these supplemental plans in advance of when the benefits are paid.